khosbilegt/llama-drover/README.md

 Llama Drover consists of a central coordinator server that accepts HTTP API calls for LLM questions and intelligently delegates them to connected worker nodes via gRPC.
 The coordinator maintains real-time statistics about each node's performance and health, ensuring requests are always routed to the most optimal available node.

+**Perfect for startups and solo developers** who have multiple workstations with GPUs but lack the budget for expensive LLM API services.
+Turn your existing hardware into a powerful, distributed LLM inference cluster.

 ## Architecture

 ```